kesiev/stampadia/docs/CODEX.md

   - **The Boss Battle**: Beat the boss.
   - **The Broken Key**: Collect the key parts and beat the boss.
   - **The Curse**: Break the spell and kill the bad guy.
+  - **The Enchantment**: Find an NPC lost in the dungeons to make your final battle easier.
   - **The Escort**: Escort the good guy near the boss and fight.
   - **The Gang**: beat a sequence of enemies.
   - **The Great Old Ones**: Beat the boss before being corrupted by madness.